Larapinta Highlights & Mt Sonder Walk – 7 days

 - You only carry your daypack, we’ll take care of the rest

-- Two experienced and accredited guides – safety gear equipped and full of knowledge about the region
+- Experienced and accredited guides – safety gear equipped and full of knowledge about the region

 - Return transport and tour transfers included